 Below are two examples and an explanation of how CiraSync contact merging works.

 Let’s assume that the Office 365 GAL is up to date with employee business phone number, title and business address.

-With CiraSync, you can figure a sync operation to push this Staff Contact List to every smartphone user in your Office 365 tenant.
-It literally takes just a minute setup and kick off a background sync task to hundreds of users in your tenant.
+With CiraSync, you can configure a sync operation to push this Staff Contact List to every smartphone user in your Office 365 tenant.
+It literally takes just a minute to set up and kick off a background sync task to hundreds of users in your tenant.

 When several contact lists are written to the same target folder in each users mailbox, there can also be conflicts.
 The green arrows in the snapshot above shows that the Shared Folder takes priority as can be configured here: